-- Heat the butter and the oil in a braising pan over high heat.
+- Heat the butter and the oil in a braising pan over medium-high heat.
 Add the brisket and sear for about 4-5 minutes per side, or until a light-brown crust appears.
 Move the brisket to a large cutting board and let rest.

 - In the same pan, lightly brown the onions and the garlic over medium-high heat, about 4-5 minutes.
 Add a tablespoon of butter if necessary.

 - Add the flour and continue cooking while constantly stirring for about 30 seconds.